HerXayah/Azariel-Client/README.md

 # Info

 For Stuff like Borderless Window or anything else, please take your time and look throught a Mod called Patcher, which you can acess with /patcher ^-^
+Also Stuff like ToggleSneak etc, are on my Preference so please Set them Up like you want if you need :3

 # How to install